Premonition (2007 film): Plot

 Suddenly, she realizes that her days are unfolding out of order.
 She creates a calendar of events and records Tuesday as the current day.
 Before Jim goes to bed, she begs him not to go on the business trip.
 She makes him promise to wake her on Wednesday morning before he leaves.

-On Friday morning, Linda's mom is there.
+On Friday morning (the wake day again), Linda's mom is there.
 She updates the calendar, then goes to Claire's house, where Claire confesses to the almost-affair.
 Linda finds an insurance policy in their safe-deposit box Jim had updated two days earlier, tripling the benefits.

 Linda visits their priest, then the funeral home.
 Returning home to her mother and daughters, she announces she just made Saturday funeral arrangements.
 Linda asks her mom if she "lets" Jim die, is it the same as killing him?
 Her mother replies, "Jim is already dead.”

-The next day, Linda suggests that Jim spend time with the girls while she visits their priest.
+The "next" day (the Sunday beginning the week when Jim dies), Linda suggests that Jim spend time with the girls while she visits their priest.
 He talks about other cases where people have had premonitions and explains that she needs to have faith.
 She then drives to mile marker 220, Jim's accident site, to see what might have happened.

 Jim and the girls return home, and Linda insists that he tell them he loves them before bed.
 Outside in the rain, she pleads with him about their relationship, saying they're running out of time.
-When lightning strikes a power line, it kills the crow she had found dead previously.
-That night, she tells him her dream about his death.
+When lightning strikes a power line, it kills the crow she had found dead previously (on the Monday before the Wednesday Jim was due to die while she'd been hanging out the laundry).
+That night (still the Sunday), she tells him her dream about his death.
 Jim insists that it was only a dream, and they spend the night together.

-Linda wakes up on Wednesday.
+Linda wakes up on THE Wednesday.
 Jim's note says he has taken the kids to school and will be back tomorrow.
 Jim is seen at the bank with the insurance agent.
 Linda finds that their kids are already at school.
 Jim calls Claire at the hotel and ends it.
 Then he leaves the message from the beginning of the film.

 As Jim nears the accident site, Linda reaches him by cell phone and they reconcile.
-She tries to get him to avert the accident, but an oncoming fuel-tanker truck jackknives, takes off the car's roof, and explodes, killing both drivers.
+She tries to get him to avert the accident, but an oncoming fuel-tanker truck jackknifes, takes off the car's roof, and explodes, killing both drivers.